donPuerto/nuxt3-primevue3-crm-project/PROGRESSREPORT.md

 > This timeline will serve as a comprehensive record of project improvements, documenting all progress made throughout the duration of the project.

 ### Timeline
+Saturday 02/110/2023
+- Beer month, no big changes.
+Stuck on ESlint and dynamic form, not in the good mood to fast struck.
+Hope able to make a good changes

 Saturday 30/09/2023
 - No update atm